-ONLY three hours left until the day ends but students were still gathering in the halls.
-Some of them were briskly going in and out of the student offices, and some were busy planning.
-I sat quietly with the others – checking files and documents and typing away on our laptops.
+ONLY three hours left until the day ends, but students were still gathering in the halls.
+Some of them rushing in and out of the offices, and some busy planning.
+I sat quietly with the others – checking files and documents, and typing away in our laptops.

 I knew I wasn’t with ordinary students.
-I was with fellow student leaders, making the most of our time as we finish our extracurricular duties right after our classes.
+I was with fellow student leaders, making the most of our time as we finished our extracurricular duties right after our classes.

 Just then my phone vibrated, and so did theirs.
 We received a text message from our cluster representative.
 It was time for our meeting.

 Suddenly, the lights were turned off one by one.
 Because of the martial law in Mindanao, an earlier curfew was imposed.
 The university was already closing for the night at half past nine.
 Security guards were urging the students to leave the campus.